apache/metron/metron-deployment/README.md

 How do I deploy Metron within AWS?
 ----------------------------------
+You can deploy Metron as a single node or a 10-node cluster.
+The diffrence between both types of deployments are below.

+### Single Node Cluster Deployment
+This will deploy Metron and all of its dependencies on a single EC2 node in AWS.

+#### What is this good for?

+* If you are new to Metron and want to explore the functionality that it offers, this is good place to start.

+* If you are a developer contributing to the Apache Metron project, this is also a great way to test your changes.

+* If you are a developer contributing to the Apache Metron project, this is also a great way to test your changes.

+* The cluster will survive a reboot.

+* The cluster can use pre-existing elastic ip id, security group id, and subnet id

+#### What is this **not** good for?

+* This VM is **not** intended for processing anything beyond the most basic, low volume work loads.

+* Additional services should **not** be installed along side Metron in this VM.

+* This VM should **not** be used to run a proof-of-concept for Apache Metron within your organization.

+Running Metron within the resource constraints of a single VM is incredibly challenging.
+Failing to respect this warning, will cause various services to fail mysteriously as the system runs into memory and processing limits.

+#### How?

+To deploy Metron in a VM running on your computer, follow the instructions at [development/aws-centos6](development/aws-centos6).

+### 10 Node Cluster Deployment

 This deploys Apache Metron on an automatically provisioned 10-node cluster running in Amazon Web Service's EC2 platform.